Dying Star (album)

-Dying Star is the debut studio album by American Country Music singer and songwriter Ruston Kelly, released on September 7, 2018 through Rounder Records.
+Dying Star is the debut studio album by American country music singer-songwriter Ruston Kelly, released on September 7, 2018 through Rounder Records.
 The album was recorded at the Sonic Ranch in El Paso, Texas, and produced by Kelly and Jarrad Kritzstein.
+Dying Star received positive reviews from music critics who praised the songwriting.
+It spawned four singles: "Jericho", "Mockingbird", "Faceplant", and "Son of a Highway Daughter".
+To promote the record, Kelly headlined tours across the United States and the United Kingdom.